Estimated read time: 5 minutes

 Keeping your website simple and free from excessive embellishments and animations is a crucial point.
 This will allow the site to provide visitors with a slick and smooth experience, no matter which device they use.

 Rather than thinking of this as a function-oriented compromise you’re forced to make, think of it as a win-win scenario; a well-done minimalistic aesthetic will make your website look especially appealing to a modern audience.

-2. Focus on Making Responsive Pages
+2. Focus on Making a Responsive Homepage

 3. Make Your CTAs Pop